mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 2. CMPS14 sensor (I2C mode) connected with 1.2 m CAT5E network cable
 3. LCD 16x2 module(with I2C backpack) connected with 1.2 m CAT5E network cable
 4. LEDs
-   - blue led at GPIO2 (built in led on SH-ESP32 board)
+   - blue led at GPIO2 (built-in led on SH-ESP32 board)
    - green led at GPIO13 in series with 330 ohm resistor
 5. Sparkfun bi-directional [logic level converter](https://www.sparkfun.com/sparkfun-logic-level-converter-bi-directional.html)
    - SH-ESP32 runs 3.3 V internally
    - CMPS14 accepts both 3.3 V and 5 V
-   - LCD accepts both 3.3 V and 5 V but is brighter with 5 V
+   - LCD accepts both 3.3 V and 5 V but is sharper with 5 V
-   - Soldered logic level converter onto the board and used 5 V both for CMPS14 and LCD
+   - Soldered logic level converter onto the board and used 5 V both for CMPS14 and LCD (I2C comms)
 6. Joy-IT step-down [voltage converter](https://joy-it.net/en/products/SBC-Buck04-5V)
    - SH-ESP32 accepts 8 - 32 V, this is step-down to 5 V for CMPS14 and LCD
 7. IP67 enclosures for CMPS14 and SH-ESP32, cable clands and SP13 connectors